drozd324/GPU_Delaunay_Triangulation/thesis.typ

-	@nptsVsSpeedup_plt displays the speedup by comparing the serial implementation with our GPU implemention.
-This comparison is quite unfair to the serial implementaion as we are not comparing the same algorithms exactly.
+	@nptsVsSpeedup_plt displays the speedup by comparing the serial implementation with our GPU implementation.
+This comparison is quite unfair to the serial implementation as we are not comparing the same algorithms exactly.
 The GPU algorithm needed to be rewritten with a deep understanding of the GPU programming model.
 By the end of the rewrite it is not the same algorithm we started with.
 	It is still a useful benchmark since it does show us that with a bit of work converting a simple implementation into a highly parallelized version can give immense amounts of speedup.
 The speedup here is comparing the runtime of the serial code with for a given number of points and with the runtime of the GPU code with the same number of points.
-Both implementaions are run with single precision floating point arithmetic.
-We can notice in @nptsVsSpeedup_plt that we only begin to get an improvement in performance once we cross $10^3$ points, but as we do we get a drastic increase in performace of $1000$ times in the case of $10^5$.
+Both implementations are run with single precision floating point arithmetic.
+We can notice in @nptsVsSpeedup_plt that we only begin to get an improvement in performance once we cross $10^3$ points, but as we do we get a drastic increase in performance of $1000$ times in the case of $10^5$.

-	In @triangulation_onlyptins we see what the result would look like in each iteration if not flipping operations were performed.
+	In @triangulation_onlyptins we see what the result would look like in each iteration if no flipping operations were performed.
 This figure aids to portray the DT as the angle maximizing triangulation.
-In these figures we see a we dont have any angle maximising work done which can be seen here in the last few figures with lines drawn which appear to be thick.
-The triangles in these figures also appear, for the most part, alot more narrow or skinny than their counterparts in @triangulation_history.
+In these figures we don't have any angle maximising work done which can be seen in the last few figures.
+The lines drawn appear to be thick.
+The triangles in these figures also appear, for the most part, a lot more narrow than their counterparts in @triangulation_history.

 	#figure(
 		image("main/plotting/nptsVsSpeedup/nptsVsSpeedup.png", width: 80%),
-		caption: [Plot showing speedup of the GPU code with respect to the serial implemenation of the incremental point insertion @ripiflip_alg.
+		caption: [Plot showing speedup of the GPU code with respect to the serial implementation of the incremental point insertion @ripiflip_alg.
 Speedup here is defined as the ratio of time the serial code took to run with the time the GPU code took to run.